 The Faculty of the Medical College affirms that an allegation of faculty misconduct must receive a prompt and considered response, while protecting the rights of the respondent to a fair and transparent investigation.
-The individual responsible for an inquiry or investigation into alleged faculty misconduct under this policy must be a member of the Faculty.
 It is acknowledged that there must be a measure of proportionality between the gravity of the accusation and the investigative effort.

 II.
-Scope of misconduct allegations addressed by this policy
+Scope of Misconduct Allegations Addressed by this Policy

 Misconduct may involve verbal or physical actions directed against others, misappropriation or improper handling of property, financial impropriety, conflicts of interest and commitment, and failures of responsibility in recognizing and reporting misconduct of others.
-Several types of misconduct are covered by other University or Medical College policies, including scientific misconduct (Office of Research Integrity (ORI)), conflict of interest in and commitment in the conduct of research (ORI), substance abuse (Employees Assistance Program (EAP)), financial irregularities (Audit) or professional misconduct in the practice setting (Physicians Organization (PO)).
+Several types of misconduct are covered by other University or Medical College policies, including scientific misconduct (Office of Research Integrity (ORI)), conflict of interest in and commitment in the conduct of research (ORI), substance abuse (Employees Assistance Program (EAP)), financial irregularities (Audit) professional misconduct in the practice setting or involving patients (Physicians Organization (PO), or prohibited bias, discrimination, harassment, and Sexual and Related Misconduct (Policy University Policy 6.4)).
 These policies shall remain in effect and investigation of allegations of violations that are covered by these more specific policies shall be investigated as provided in those policies.
 The investigation of allegations of misconduct may only be conducted under one policy.
-This policy does not apply to tenure, promotion, hiring, dismissal2, termination and non-renewal of faculty, which remain governed by the Academic Staff Handbook.
+This policy does not apply to tenure, promotion, hiring, dismissal, termination and non-renewal of faculty, which remain governed by the Academic Staff Handbook.
 This policy applies to faculty who are employed by the Medical College.
 For individuals who are not Medical College employees, but who hold faculty appointments at Weill Medical College, this document applies only to those functions performed as members of the faculties of WCMC or GSMS.